Droeftoeter/nearby-pokemon-notifier/README.md

 ## Handlers

+Currently there are only two handlers:

+* Slack
+* Redis (So you can query Redis and display the pokemon on a map)

-Currently there only is a Slack notifier, feel free to create your own by extending the ```Handler``` class
+Feel free to create your own by extending the ```Handler``` class